WeatherVine/wine_service/README.md

 - Install the gem packages
 `bundle install`

-- Create the database by running the following command in your terminal `rails db:{drop,create,migrate}`
+- Generate your local `application.yml` file to store the api key and confirm it was added to your `.gitignore` `bundle exec figaro install`

 ## Running the tests
 RSpec testing suite is utilized for testing this application.